parse-community/parse-php-sdk/CONTRIBUTING.md

     npm test

-Make sure your code is linted with phpcs (PSR-2 Coding Style)
+Make sure your code is linted with phpcs ([PSR-2 Coding Style]):

     npm run lint

-You can automatically fix lint errors with phpcbf
+You can automatically fix lint errors with phpcbf:

     npm run lint:fix